dhruvbhargav08/Calculator/README.md

 # Calculator
-A simple calculator using python Tkinter
+This is a simple calculator made using python Tkinter for GUI.